Aegis Trust

-The Aegis Trust, founded in 2000, is the British NGO which campaigns to prevent genocide worldwide.
+The Aegis Trust, founded in 2000, is a British NGO which campaigns to prevent genocide worldwide.
 Based at the United Kingdom's Holocaust Centre, which opened in 1995, the Aegis Trust coordinates the UK Genocide Prevention All-Party Parliamentary Group, funds the Genocide Prevention Group (Canada) and is responsible for the Kigali Genocide Memorial Centre in Rwanda, which commemorates the 1994 genocide and is central to education of a new generation about the dangers of ethnic division.

 History

 The Aegis Trust was founded by brothers James and Stephen Smith, as a progression from their establishment of the National Holocaust Centre and Museum (formerly Beth Shalom), the UK Holocaust memorial centre, in 1995.
 The outbreak of the Kosovo crisis in 1999 provided the catalyst for the development of Aegis.
 Troubled by the repetition of genocidal violence, the Smiths responded by initiating a regional aid appeal in the East Midlands.
 In 2002, Aegis hosted a joint conference with the Foreign and Commonwealth Office.
 Aegis' work follows three strands: education, protection and survivor support.